panchbhai1969/A-Neural-QA-Model-for-DBpedia/FinalReport.md

 ## Coding period (May 27, 2019 - August 19, 2019)
 ### Stage 1 | Improvements (Based on current state of research): (May 27, 2019 - June 4, 2019)
-The first stage will mainly focus on fixing all issues in the code to create a proper playing ground for future research endeavour that the project intends to take.
+The first stage will mainly focus on fixing all issues in the code base to create a proper playing ground for future research endeavour that the project intends to take.

 - Fixing all the deprecated parts of the code to ensure the usability of the code  [<span style="color:green"> Done </span>]
     - The issues that were fixed are:

         | Issues        | URL           | Fixed|